-Alister Sayer, aged 19, was at his first day of work on the Bath Riverside housing development when he popped to Sainsburys to get some lunch.
+Alister Sayer was at his first day of work in Bath when he popped to the supermarket to get some lunch.
 As he walked through a car park, he was smashed into by a speeding car, suffering horrific injuries to his legs.

 Two months later, after spending almost two weeks in hospital, Alister visited Great Western Air Ambulance Charity’s base to personally thank the Critical Care Paramedics and Doctors who helped him.
 He said: “I wanted to visit the base to say thank you to the crew.
 I never really knew much about the air ambulance until now.
 It was really interesting to hear about it, and what the crew do.
 You never think you will need their services, but if someone in your family was hurt you would want these guys to help them.
 They do an amazing job.”